Tablighi Jamaat: Organisation

-Tablighi Jamaat follows an informal organisational structure and keeps an introvert institutional profile.
+Tablighi Jamaat follows an informal organisational structure and keeps an introverted institutional profile.

 It has been described as "a free-floating religious movement with minimal dependence on hierarchy, leadership positions, and decision-making procedures."

-It keeps its distance from mass media and avoids publishing details about its activities and membership.
-The group also exercises complete abstinence from expressing opinions on political and controversial issues mainly to avoid the disputes which would accompany these endorsements.
-As an organisation, Tabligh Jamaat does not seek donations and is not funded by anyone, in fact members have to bear their own expenditures.
+It keeps its distance from the mass media and avoids publishing details about its activities and membership.
+The group also exercises complete abstinence from expressing opinions on political and controversial issues, mainly to avoid the disputes that would accompany these endorsements.
+As an organisation, Tabligh Jamaat does not seek donations and is not funded by anyone; in fact, members have to bear their own expenditures.
 Since there is no formal registration process and no official membership count has ever been taken, the exact membership statistics remain unknown.
-The movement discourages interviews with its elders and has never officially released texts, although there are publications associated with the movement (usually referred as Tablighi Nisaab [Tablighi Curriculum]).
-The emphasis has never been on book learning, but rather on first-hand personal communication.
+The movement discourages interviews with its elders and has never officially released texts, although there are publications associated with the movement (usually referred to as Tablighi Nisaab [Tablighi Curriculum]).
+The emphasis has never been on book learning but rather on first-hand personal communication.

-The organisation's activities are coordinated through centres called Markaz.
-It also has country wise centres in over 200 countries to co-ordinate its activities.
-These centres organize volunteer, self-funding people in groups (called jamaats), averaging ten to twelve people, for reminding Muslims to remain steadfast on path of Allah.
-These jamaats and preaching missions are self funded by their respective members.
+The organisation's activities are coordinated through centers called Markaz.
+It also has country-wise centers in over 200 countries to coordinate its activities.
+These centers organise volunteer, self-funding people in groups (called jamaats), averaging ten to twelve people, to remind Muslims to remain steadfast on the path of Allah.
+These jamaats and preaching missions are self-funded by their respective members.